 Blood of it was first obtained in 1890 by the reaction of hot bitumen with oxygen, followed by a lot of research on process variables, machine design, and chemical reaction control. its aeration is a process in which hot air bitumen is contacted by air.
 Due to this call, the bitumen is stiffened and its thermal sensitivity decreases.
 The use of blown bitumen in the production of moisture insulation layers, asphalt clay and sealing of roofs, and even in road asphalt, and many more, each of which has specific ASTM standards. this material aeration results from the process of dehydrogenation, polymerization, and oxidation.
 To name the blown bitumen from left to right, after the letter R, the point of softness and then the degree of penetration is brought.

 In some of the construction operations, there are no technical and economical alternatives for the use of pure ash, which are all solid, because they use soluble bitumen or recyclable bitumen.
 The soluble of it is obtained by solubilizing pure tar in solvents or petroleum oils.
-The type and quality of soluble depend on the quality of the main pure of this product, the solvent type and the amount of solvent.
+The type and quality of soluble depend on the quality of the main pure of this product, the solvent type, and the amount of solvent.
 The higher the number of petroleum solvents in this solution, the more psychological it is.
-Usually, the percentage of solvent consumed in Iranian soluble varies from 10 to 50%.
 The lack of access to heat-softening bitumen, the degradation of it at high temperatures, the cooling of it at work, the inability to penetrate it in porous minerals, the need for workers to be exposed to fire, and the use of time-consuming fats can be used in some cases from soluble of this product.
 In order to bond it to wet materials, this product of the solution used should be of good acidity.
 Road-dispersible bitumen is used for surface finishes, columns, surface asphalt, factory cold asphalt, or mixes in place.